97 ~ Oregon – Washington –

 out of sheer determination and obedience to my FATHER.
 I arrived home safely,

 with gratitude.
-The flashing in right eye has been intermittent since I began
+The flashing light in my right eye has been intermittent since I began

 this journey.
 I am wondering if I am seeing all that GOD wants me to see.
 I